geluso/react-router-dom-intro/react-router-intro.md

 # Intro to React Router
 **React Router** is a third-party library that makes it easy for us to route specific URLs to specific content on our page.
-In our React app different content will be grouped up in it's own regular **React** component.
+In our React app different content will be grouped up in its own regular **React** component.
 Once we define how the URLs are routed to the components **React Router** will manage our Single Page App's browser history automatically.